How to Make a Wrist Splint for Carpal Tunnel

 Wrist Immobilization

 Ensure the brace provides adequate wrist immobilization by keeping your wrist in a neutral position (neither flexed nor extended).
 This minimizes pressure on the median nerve.
-Look for a brace with a rigid or semi-rigid splint that supports the wrist effectively.
+Look for a brace with a rigid or semi-rigid splint that effectively supports the wrist.

 Adjustability

-Adjustable straps or closures allow you to customize the level of support and comfort, making it easier to achieve the proper fit.
+Adjustable straps or closures enable you to customize the level of support and comfort, ensuring a proper fit.

 Material Quality